Yasamanne/CloudForensics/README.md

 # CloudForensics
-This application is detecting cloud attack data - its a part of group projects
+This application is detecting cloud attack data - its a part of group project